yehjxraymond/wqu_econometrics_group_proj/submission2/Submission.md

 The VECM integrates information of the cointegration of the variables to allow them to return to long-run equilibirum.
 This can be seen from the PI term in the equation above.
 We can see that the VECM is a linear model, forming a linear relationship between the first difference of the result and the difference(s) of the previous results of the process, with it's constant and error terms.

-## Calculate equilibrium FX using VEC.
-You can use the Behavioural Equilibrium Exchange Rate (BEER) approach.
-Comment results.
+## 2.4 Calculate equilibrium FX using VEC.
+The Behavioural Equilibrium Exchange Rate (BEER) approach will be applied to the analysis.

-## Calculating USD/SGD
+## USD/SGD is used for this analysis

 ### Models